The Teeth of the Tiger: Controversy

 The depiction of violence in a real setting elicited a minor controversy among Charlottesville and Albemarle County, Virginia residents at the time of its release, as reported by Charlottesville weekly newspaper The Hook.
 Charlottesville Fashion Square, a shopping mall in the Charlottesville area, serves as the setting of a massacre by a team of Islamic terrorists in the story.
 The scene includes accurate references to the mall's contemporary tenant stores, as well as to the University of Virginia.

 A spokesperson for Charlottesville Fashion Square told The Hook that the mall's operators were not pleased with the mall's inclusion in the book.
 Albemarle County Police chief John Miller indicated that he did not consider the novel a threat to the town.

 Reception

+Commercial

+The book debuted at number one on the New York Times bestseller list.
+It also debuted at number one on the USA Todays Best-selling Books list for the week of August 21, 2003.

+Critical

 Like Red Rabbit, Clancy's The Teeth of the Tiger was poorly received by critics and reviews for The Teeth of the Tiger were "tepid at best."
 The Washington Post described it as a "bloated, boring, silly novel" with "inane dialogue, gossamer characterizations, endless repetition and bumper-sticker politics."
-The St. Louis Post-Dispatch panned it as well, saying that the most positive thing about the book was that it was "mercifully briefer than its chronological predecessor in the Jack Ryan series.".
-The San Antonio Express-News described the novel as "an acceptable thriller" that is "an obvious attempt to reinvent the franchise [Clancy] has created."
+The St. Louis Post-Dispatch panned it as well, saying that the most positive thing about the book was that it was "mercifully briefer than its chronological predecessor in the Jack Ryan series."Powell's Books - The Teeth of the Tiger by Tom Clancy The San Antonio Express-News described the novel as "an acceptable thriller" that is "an obvious attempt to reinvent the franchise [Clancy] has created."